MercersKitchen/Music-Player-20250905-github.io/FP_Music_Player/ReadMe.txt

-Steps
+Steps, Verification must happen with Experience and ERROR Checks

-Staric to Dynamic: play a song or sound effect
+Static to Dynamic: play a song or sound effect

 ---